- Year 2020

 Depending on the hearing aid you require, other conditions apply in order to qualify for reimbursement.
 The Medical Aids Regulations (pdf) outlines these conditions.

-Your GP has to refer you to an ear, nose and throat doctor or an audiological centre for a hearing test.
+Your general practitioner has to refer you to an ear, nose and throat doctor or an audiological centre for a hearing test.
 They can establish the cause and gravity of your hearing problems, making sure you are offered the right solution.

-If you need a hearing aid due to age-related loss of hearing, your GP may also refer you directly to a contracted audiometric technician.
+If you need a hearing aid due to age-related loss of hearing, your general practitioner may also refer you directly to a contracted audiometric technician.
 This may be the case for electric-acoustic hearing aids, earpieces, simple hearing aids and deaf loop systems.

 Depending on the type of hearing aid, it is given on loan or you will become the owner.
 Read the Medical Aids Regulations (pdf) for more information.